Health Insurance

 A new era of health insurance

 Now, for context, insurance as an industry is old.
 The industry dates back to well before the Middle Ages.
-There are currently operating insurance companies with roots in the early 1700s, even though the historical focus had always been on expensive industrial excursions and property (marine insurance was the first documented version).
+There are currently operating insurance companies with roots in the early 1700s, though the historical focus had always been on industrial excursions and property (marine insurance was the first documented version).

 Here's a bit of quick information on the remaining companies in that fun little acronym: